PRIVACY POLICY

 We apply robust security measures to protect personal data from unauthorised access.
 Our website and online platforms follow best practices to reduce the risk of breaches.
 Information shared through WhatsApp or other channels is only accessed by authorised personnel.

-We keep personal data only as long as needed to provide services or meet legal requirements.
 When data is no longer required, we securely delete or anonymise it.

 Use of Anonymised Data